ShobhitPrakashSec/practice-lab/csharp/README.md

 # CSHARP - small C# practice

-**Purpose:** Kepp records of all small excercise and challenges for practice.
+**Purpose:** Keep records of all small excercise and challenges for practice.

 ## Layout

 - [charp/src/](/csharp/src/)ProjectName - any finished project - scaffolded with `dotnet new console`
 - [csharp/TestProject](/csharp/TestProject/) - current ongoing project
+- [csharp/Achievements](/csharp/Achievements/) - contains certs and achievements

 ## How to run